oswaldderiemaecker/wordpress-eb-demo/README.md

   * rds-launch-wizard
 15. Do not configure the Database settings.
 16. Choose Create environment.

+Elastic BeanStalk has deployed a sample application, let's finalize the configuration.

+### Setting the WordPress Document Root

+1. Goto your Application **my-wordpress-site**
+2. Select your Environmnt **Staging**
+3. Goto Configuration
+4. Select **Software Configuration** and fill in the following:
+   * Document root: /wp

+Let's configure your EC2 Securiy Group so that your instance can connect to your WordPress Database.

 ### Adding the EC2 Security Group to your RDS Database